apache/nuttx/examples/nsh/README.txt

       create whatever psuedo directories that may be needed to complete the full path but the full path must not already exist.

-  After the the volume has been mounted in the NuttX psuedo file system, it may be access in the same way as other objects in the file system.
+  After the volume has been mounted in the NuttX psuedo file system, it may be access in the same way as other objects in the file system.